Curule seat: Ancient Rome

 The curule seat was also used in funeral processions.
 Several pieces of Etruscan art, urns, and tomb reliefs from the 4th century BCE portray a magistrate's funerary procession.
 The curule seat was one of the many symbols displayed during the procession which indicated his status and prestige, along with the fasces, lituus-bearers, and other emblems of his office.
 The custom of bearing the curule chair of the magistrate at his funeral was present in Rome as well.
 The funerary monument from via Labicana itself is shaped like a sella curulis (see in Gallery below).
 Additionally, on the top beam of the monument, the frieze prominently features a sella curulis beside the presumed magistrate and his attendants.
 For example, Dio recounts that Caesar’s golden curule seat was displayed in his funeral procession along with his golden crown and a golden image of him.
-Polybus detailed that the representatives of the family would sit in the curule seats of the deceased during public ceremonies.
+Polybius detailed that the representatives of the family would sit in the curule seats of the deceased during public ceremonies.
 Additionally, the curule seat of a magistrate was also ceremonially paraded while he was living.
 An example of this appears when the golden sella curules of Tiberius and Sejanus were displayed at the ludi scaenici in 30 CE.

 In Rome, the curule chair was traditionally made of or veneered with ivory, with curved legs forming a wide X; it had no back, and low arms.
 Although often of luxurious construction, this chair was meant to be uncomfortable to sit on for long periods of time, the double symbolism being that the official was expected to carry out his public function in an efficient and timely manner, and that his office, being an office of the republic, was temporary, not perennial.
 The chair could be folded, and thus was easily transportable; this accords with its original function for magisterial and promagisterial commanders in the field.
 It developed a hieratic significance, expressed in fictive curule seats on funerary monuments, a symbol of power which was never entirely lost in post-Roman European tradition.
 6th-century consular ivory diptychs of Orestes and of Constantinus each depict the consul seated on an elaborate curule seat with crossed animal legs.

 As a form of throne, the sella might be given as an honor to foreign kings recognized formally as allies by the Roman people or Senate.
 The ivory curule seat specifically was used as an honorary gift which was sent to foreign kings by the senate of Rome.
 The presentation of the insignia of royalty which included an ivory curule seat, (along with other insignia such as a scepter, golden crown, horse, armor, and embroidered robe), signified that the foreign king was worthy of this delegated power.